asreview/asreview-academy/introducing-simulation-mode/README.md

 ```

 You should search in the data to identigy the row numbers of the records
 you want to use.
-Bbe aware we start counting row numbers at zero (and
+Be aware we start counting row numbers at zero (and
 mind the column names).

 You can compare the three runs by looking at (for example) the variation